ChinmayAgarwal3/indigo/_posts/2018-01-23-ssu-social-project.markdown

 **Version 2.1**

 Login from gmail ssu only

 1. username, image, year and department
 2. no personal pages, only settings option.
 We follow the policy, speak where you will be heard

 **Version 2.2**

-Whats happening column for official updates and information
+What's happening column for official updates and information

-There is no retweet option, you can just mention someone who you want them to see, perhaps mentions can have a different style of showing so that it doesnt look wierd just mentioning someone and not saying anything, but that could be there personal problem
+There is no retweet option, you can just mention someone who you want them to see, perhaps mentions can have a different style of showing so that it doesn't look weird just mentioning someone and not saying anything, but that could be there personal problem

 ---
 <span class="evidence">Base app complete Everyone knows and the administration accepts.
 Now,</span>